Portrait by: Romy Engel

 BIO

-Joy Bernard is a writer, performer, choreographer and multidisciplinary artist based between Jerusalem and Tel Aviv.
-She creates in dance, physical and visual theater, performance, video, writing and sound.
+Joy Bernard is a choreographer, performer, writer and multidisciplinary artist based between Jaffa and Jerusalem.
+She creates in dance, physical and visual theater, video, sound and writing.

-She has been commissioned to create, perform and exhibit her works in various festivals, museums and galleries, such as: ZUMU Museum; Ramat Gan Museum of Art; Athens International Monthly Art Film Festivsal; Jerusalem Fringe Festival; Machol Shalem Dance House; Alfred Gallery; Hanut Theater and others.
+Joy has presented her works across various dance and film festivals, galleries and museums, such as: ZUMU Museum; Ramat Gan Museum of Art; Machol Shalem Dance House; Alfred Gallery; Hanut Theater; Jerusalem Fringe Festival; Room Service Fesival; the Athens International Monthly Art Film Festival and others.

-Alongside her artistic practice, Joy writes creative non-fiction, essays and poetry in addition to working as a journalist specializing in visual arts and dance.
+Alongside her artistic practice, Joy writes creative non-fiction, essays and poetry.
+She is also a journalist and critic, specializing in visual arts and dance.
 Her writing has been published by numerous newspapers and magazines, among which are: literary magazine Granta, Haaretz, The Jerusalem Post, Times of Israel, Portfolio Magazine, The Art Newspaper, TimeOut, Flash Art, Collectors Agenda and Erev Rav.

 ARTIST STATEMENT